AndrewEllis93/Print-Tuning-Guide/articles/troubleshooting/first_layer_squish_consistency_issues/z_offset_inconsistency.md

     - Ensure that your `Calibrate_Z` macro is hitting the *body* of the Klicky microswitch on the Z endstop, not the *button* of the Klicky microswitch.
     - Try `PROBE_ACCURACY` and check how accurate your switch is.
 Sometimes you may need to try multiple switches to find the "best" one.

-- See the [:pushpin: Thermal Drift](#thermal-drift) section.
+- See the [:page_facing_up: Thermal Drift](./thermal_drift.md) page.
 Ensure that you are heat soaking for long enough on larger enclosed printers.

 <sup>\* This is a mod.
 It essentially baby steps for you, to account for different bed heights in addition to nozzle heights.</sup>